Puerto Rico Highway 10: Adjuntas to Utuado

 PR-123/PR-10 is a curvy road that leads to Utuado, the next town before the new PR-10's terminus in Arecibo.
-At this point the road is traversing some of the tallest peaks of the Cordillera Central.
-The road presents views of the mountains nearby, but probably not as good as those that can be seen traveling the new PR-10, as trees alongside the new road have been removed to make for a shoulder and an additional clearing next to the shoulder, and thus removing foliage that blocks the view of the nearby scenery.
+At this point the road traverses some of the tallest peaks of the Cordillera Central.
+The older road has views of the nearby mountains, but probably not as good as the views from the new PR-10,.
+This is due to removing trees along the new road for shoulders, thus making for a clearer view.

-PR-10 continues north intersecting with PR-135 that leads west to Lake Guayo, located between Adjuntas and Lares.
-It continues north for approximately 15 miles before reaching the new PR-10 again just before reaching the town of Utuado.
-In this stretch of the road, construction of the new PR-10 is visible, interchangeably to both the left and right sides of PR-123, as the new road carves its way through the mountains.
-Río Grande de Arecibo has its origin in this area and is visible mostly to the east of PR-123.
-In this stretch of the road, Puerto Rico Highway 123 intersects with PR-524, leading west to Jayuya.
-About one-half mile before entering the town of Utuado, PR-123 intersects with PR-603 which provides the access for motorists to re-enter the new PR-10 again.
-The new PR-10 bypasses downtown Utuado and heads towards Arecibo.
+PR-10 continues north, intersecting PR-135, which leads west to Lake Guayo, located between Adjuntas and Lares.
+It continues north for approximately 15 miles before reaching another section of new PR-10, just prior to the town of Utuado.
+In this stretch, construction of the realigned PR-10 is visible, alternating between the left and right sides of PR-123, as it carves through the mountains.
+The headwaters of Río Grande de Arecibo is near here, and the river -is visible mostly to the east of PR-123.
+PR-123 intersects with PR-524, which leads west to Jayuya.
+About one-half mile south of the town of Utuado, PR-123 intersects with PR-603, which connects to another section of realigned PR-10.
+This section7 bypasses downtown Utuado and heads towards Arecibo.